 2. Minimised Activity at the Hospital

-In cases where the pregnancy has a lot of complications, the doctor will recommend an extended stay at the hospital so the patient can remain under constant observation.
+In cases the pregnancy has a lot of complications, the doctor will recommend an extended stay at the hospital so the patient can remain under constant observation.
 Luckily, given the inactive nature of hospital bed rest during pregnancy, your doctor will make sure you stay fit by suggesting some simple exercises or a physical therapy course.

-Discomforts of Bed Rest and How to Deal with Them
+Discomforts of Bed Rest and How to Deal With Them

 - Rotating your arms and legs in slow circular motions helps maintain your mobility and ease any muscular or joint aches.